Town: Wisconsin

 Wisconsin has towns which are areas outside of incorporated cities and villages.
 These towns retain the name of the civil township from which they evolved and are often the same name as a neighboring city.
 Some towns, especially those in urban areas, have services similar to those of incorporated cities, such as police departments.
 These towns will, from time to time, incorporate into cities, such as Fox Crossing in 2016 from the former town of Menasha.
-Often this is to protect against being annexed into neighboring cities and villages.
+Often this is to avoid annexation into neighboring cities and villages.

 Wyoming

 A Wyoming statute indicates towns are incorporated municipalities with populations of less than 4,000.
 Municipalities of 4,000 or more residents are considered "first-class cities".

+Some examples are Moorcroft, Wyoming and Sundance, Wyoming.

 Vietnam

 In Vietnam, a district-level town (thị xã) is the second subdivision, below a province (tỉnh) or municipality (thành phố trực thuộc trung ương).
 A commune-level town (thị trấn) a third-level (commune-level) subdivision, below a district (huyện).